leonkiss2912/leonkiss2912/README.md

-# Hi, I'm Leon Kiss 👋
+# Hi, my name is Leon Kiss!

 I'm a Computer Science bachelor's student at the University of Innsbruck with a passion for **machine learning**, **high performance computing**, and **parallel computing**.
 My focus lies particularly in **distributed learning** techniques such as **Federated Learning** and **Split Learning**.